collectiveaccess/ProvidenceDocs/_source/setup/setup.php.rst

 .. contents::
    :local:

-In the main directory of your Providence install, there is a file called *setup.php.dist*.
-Make a copy of this file and rename it *setup.php*.
+In the main directory of your Providence install there is a file called *setup.php-dist*.
+Make a copy of this file and rename it to *setup.php*.
 For your CollectiveAccess system to work, you MUST add values for your **database server hostname, user name, password, database, and administrative e-email**.
-You also set the site's timezone in setup.php.
-Most other settings can be left alone.
+Other options, such as timezone, may also need to be modified.

 Database server host name
 ^^^^^^^^^^^^^^^^^^^^^^^^^